apache/beam/sdks/python/apache_beam/examples/inference/README.md

 torch.save(model.state_dict(), 'maskrcnn_resnet50_fpn.pth')
 ```
 4. Create a path to a file named `MODEL_STATE_DICT` that contains the saved parameters of the `maskrcnn_resnet50_fpn` model.
-5. Create a path to a file named `OUTPUT`.
+5. Note the path to the `OUTPUT` file.
 This file is used by the pipeline to write the predictions.

 ### Running `pytorch_image_segmentation.py`